- Chatbots are interesting to people (we had good attendance)

 - Ask yourself one question and let it guide the flow – what nanoskill will a participant get from their investment of time in your workshop

-- Do I understand the subject really well to teach?
+Do I understand the subject well enough to teach?
 Do I have both the conceptual and the detailed understanding of the topic?

-- How can I keep the students engaged?
+How can I keep the students engaged?
 How can I evoke curiosity?
 How do help them learn during my session?

 I wrote this for a young friend who is just starting to teach to professionals.

 I was conducting a Python workshop at KCG College a few years ago.
 I was teaching them basics – variables, strings, control statements, etc. for about half an hour.
 Then, I gave them a few minutes to try out some examples and started walking around to see how they were doing.